 When a move follows a major event like divorce or a job loss, the emotional impact may feel magnified.
 You’re managing both a transition and a recovery.
 For kids, this change can be confusing and scary, especially if routines shift overnight.

 Communicating openly helps.
-Discuss the move with your family and acknowledge the emotions that arise.
-Maintain consistent daily habits whenever possible, and involve kids in small decisions to help them feel secure.
+Discuss the move with your family and acknowledge the emotions everyone is feeling.
+Maintaining consistent daily habits and involving kids in small decisions can help them feel secure.

 Make your move easier with the right support